Azure/onboarding-guidance/windows/POC Scenario.md

 After completing the exercises in this module, you will be able to:
 * Create a Resource Group
 * Create a Virtual Network
-* Create mulitple virtual machines
+* Create multiple virtual machines
 * Create and setup a load balancer
 * Create an availability set for VMs
 * Update Network Security Groups(NSG)